tommichael88/booktomnyc/Privacy Policy.md

 ## Data Retention

-Personal information is retained as necessary for service provision and legal compliance.
+Personal information is retained only for as long as necessary for service provision, legal compliance, and as consented to by the client.
 ## Client Rights

-Clients have the right to request access, correction, or deletion of personal data by contacting booktom@icloud.com.
+Clients have the right to:

+    Request access to their personal data.
+    Correct any inaccuracies in their data.
+    Request deletion of their data.

+Requests should be directed to booktom@icloud.com.

 ## Policy Updates

-Significant policy changes will be written to amend the existing Privacy Policy and/or communicated or consented too when booking services.
+This policy may be updated periodically.
+Significant changes will be communicated to clients through the website or during the booking process.

 ## Contact for Queries